shemetz/ZoomPanOptions/Readme.md

 - Zoom with two-finger pinch or Ctrl+scroll.
 - Rotate with Alt+Shift+scroll and Alt+Ctrl+scroll.
 - (Ctrl can be replaced with Cmd (mac) or WinKey (windows), as usual in Foundry)

+## Auto-detect touchpad
+- Will auto-detect touchpad movements (any "scroll" event that includes both vertical and horizontal components), and treat them as if the "Touchpad" or "Alternative" mode is active.

 ## Pan speed multiplier
 - Only used in touchpad and alternative modes.
 Multiplies pan speed.
 Defaults to 1, which should be close to the pan speed when right-click-dragging the canvas.